Inputs and Functions

 The STorM32 is build on the concept of input channels and functions.

-The STorM32 controller supports a rich set of different signal sources, such as PWM, sum-PPM, Spektrum or S-Bus, analog signals, and buttons and combination of buttons.
-Any possible input data stream is called an input channel (in firmware v0.96 there are 42 input channels, see picture below).
+The STorM32 controller supports a rich set of different signal sources, such as PWM, sum-PPM, S-Bus or CRSF, analog signals, and buttons and combination of buttons.
+Any possible input data stream is called an input channel (in firmware v2.59e there are 43 input channels, see picture below).
 For each input the value range is -500 ... +500, which implies that the original data of the input source is converted such as to fit into this [-500,+500] range.
 By default every input channel yields a value of 0, unless it is explicitly activated by assigning it to any of the functions in the GUI.

-A function is anything, which can receive an input value and acts upon it.
-The STorM32 controller provides a rich set of them, such as the possibility to control the camera orientation, the camera shutter, or a PWM output signal, to name some (in firmware v0.96 there are 12 functions).
+A function is anything which can receive an input value and act upon it.
+The STorM32 controller provides a rich set of them, such as the possibility to control the camera orientation, the camera shutter, or a PWM output signal, to name some (in firmware v2.59e there are 12 functions).

 How it works:

 Depending on the input and function, the hardware is configured accordingly.
 Possible conflicts are resolved by configuration settings in thetab.
-For instance, pin RC-0 may either be used as PWM input, Spektrum input, or S-Bus input.
+For instance, the pin RC-0 may either be used as PWM input, S-Bus input, or CRSF input.
 This is determined by the setting.
-If it is configured as a Spektrum input, then the (converted) Sepktrum input data is available at the “Virtual-1” to “Virtual-16” input channels.
+If it is configured as a CRSF input, then the CRSF input data is available at the “Virtual-1” to “Virtual-16” input channels.
 The “Rc-0” input channel in contrast yields then the value zero.
 Similarly the RC-1 pin has dual function as PWM input or PWM output, and the RC-2 pin as PWM input or Sum-PPM input.

 If a certain hardware resource/input pin is not used by any function, when it is disabled hardware-wise.
 This is for reliability reasons, to prevent that spurios signals enter the system and produce false behavior.